 - Tim Mohin, former Chief Executive of the Global Reporting Initiative (GRI)

 - Fiona Reynolds, CEO of the Principles for Responsible Investment

 - Stephan Singer, Chief Advisor of Global Energy Policies at the Climate Action Network International

-- Youba Sokona, Second Vice-President of Groupe de Réflexion, d'Analyses et d'Initiatives Novatrices (GRAIN) and Vice-Chair of the Intergovernmental Panel on Climate Change (IPCC)
+- Youba Sokona, Senior Advisor for Sustainable Development at the South Center and Vice-Chair of the Intergovernmental Panel on Climate Change (IPCC)

 The Stakeholder Advisory Council meets annually with BASF’s Board of Executive Directors to evaluate critically and refine the sustainability management of BASF on the basis of a shared dialogue.
 The meetings are chaired by the Chairman of BASF’s Board.

 In the previous meetings of the Stakeholder Advisory Council, issues such as corporate strategy and targets, responsibility in the supply chain, climate change, human rights, the impact of externalities or the challenge of renewable raw materials were discussed.
 Based on recommendations of the Stakeholder Advisory Council we continuously review and update our sustainability approach and positioning.